Prediction markets say they’re different from sportsbooks. Gambling addicts say it’s all the same - WTOP News

 The road from sportsbooks to prediction markets

 Sportsbooks and prediction markets offer a lot of similar options.
+Wagers on games, individual performances and other possibilities.
 But the format is different.

 Sportsbooks have in-house experts who set odds that dictate payouts for winning bets.
 It’s the house versus the gamblers.
 Traders on predictions markets swap contracts of yes-or-no questions, and profits and losses are dictated by the market.
-The platforms generally make money through fees on contracts.
+Win a “yes” holding on an event contract where most of the market guessed “no,” and the payout is bigger.
+Prediction markets generally make money through fees on contracts.

 The soccer coach who spoke to the AP started gambling when he was 16.
-Small bets against friends in his New York neighborhood.
+Small bets against friends in his New York neighborhood, everything from cards to basketball and tennis.
 When he turned 18, he started going to casinos and making bets at sportsbooks.
 Amid mounting losses, he turned to prediction markets.

 “I would be in all this debt and get a paycheck for $2,000 on a Friday and it would be gone by Saturday or Sunday,” said the coach, 21.
 “I wouldn’t have money to fill up my gas tank.”